rpsubc8/ESP32TinyFake86/readmeEnglish.md

   <li>Arduino IDE 1.8.11</li>
  </ul>
 <center><img src='https://raw.githubusercontent.com/rpsubc8/ESP32TinyFake86/main/preview/ttgovga32v12.jpg'></center>
-La imagen adjunta es de mi placa TTGO VGA32 v1.2 sin psram ni módulo de SD.
+The attached image is of my TTGO VGA32 v1.2 board without psram and SD module.
 <br>

 <br><br>
 <h1>PlatformIO</h1>
-Se debe instalar el PLATFORMIO 2.2.0 desde las extensiones del Visual Studio.
+PLATFORMIO 2.2.0 must be installed from the Visual Studio extensions.
 <center><img src='https://raw.githubusercontent.com/rpsubc8/ESP32TinyFairChild/main/preview/previewPlatformIOinstall.gif'></center>
-Luego se seleccionará el directorio de trabajo <b>Tinyfake86ttgovga32</b>.
+Then select the working directory <b>Tinyfake86ttgovga32</b>.
-Debemos modificar el fichero <b>platformio.ini</b> la opción <b>upload_port</b> para seleccionar el puerto COM donde tenemos nuestra placa TTGO VGA32.
+We must modify the file <b>platformio.ini</b> the option <b>upload_port</b> to select the COM port where we have our TTGO VGA32 board.
 <center><img src='https://raw.githubusercontent.com/rpsubc8/ESP32TinyFake86/main/preview/previewPlatformIO.gif'></center>
 Then we will proceed to compile and upload to the board.
 No partitions are used, so we must upload the entire compiled binary.
 It's all set up so we don't have to install any libraries.